Airi Suzuki

 Airi Suzuki (鈴木 愛理, Suzuki Airi) is a Japanese singer, actress, model, and radio personality associated with Up-Front Works.
 In 2002, she joined Hello!
 Project as a member of Hello!
-Project Kids and later debuted as one of the lead vocalist of the Japanese idol girl group Cute in 2005.
+Project Kids and later debuted as the lead vocalist of the Japanese idol girl group Cute in 2005.
 Throughout her singing career, Suzuki also became a vocalist for the girl group Buono!
 From June 2015 onwards, she became an exclusive model for the fashion magazine Ray.

 After Cute and Buono! disbanded in 2017, Suzuki left Hello!
 Project and debuted as a solo singer with the album Do Me a Favor, with "Distance" as its lead track.

 Career

 2002–2005: Hello!
 Project Kids, 4Kids, and Aa!

 Having taken singing lessons since kindergarten, in 2002, Suzuki auditioned for Hello!
 Project Kids with the song "Kimochi wa Tsutawaru" by BoA.
 Her audition tape was aired on Morning Musume's variety show Hello!
 Morning.
 She was placed in the group with 14 other girls.
 She made her first appearance as an angel in the 2002 film Mini Moni ja Movie: Okashi na Daibōken!; she also was one of the featured artists in the movie's ending song as a member of 4Kids.

 In 2003, Suzuki became a member of the subgroup Aa! along with Reina Tanaka from Morning Musume and Miyabi Natsuyaki.
 They released their first and only single, "First Kiss", on October 29, 2003.
 Later, in 2004, she participated in singing "All for One & One for All!", a collaboration single released by all Hello!
 Project artists under the name "H.P.
 All Stars."
 She also sang the coupling track, "Suki ni Naccha Ikenai Hito", with Tanaka and Megumi Murakami.